-In lieu of detailing total acquisition cost, T.C.A. § 67-5-903(b) permits a taxpayer to certify that the depreciated value of tangible personal property otherwise reportable on the form is \$1,000 or less.
-Therefore, if a taxpayer can substantiate that the depreciated value of the tangible personal property, including leased equipment and nonstandard equipment, is \$1,000 or less, the taxpayer can indicate so by marking the SMALL ACCOUNTS CERTIFICATION box on the back of the schedule.
+In lieu of detailing total acquisition cost, T.C.A. § 67-5-903(b) permits a taxpayer to certify that the depreciated value of tangible personal property otherwise reportable on the form is either (1) \$2,000 or less or (2) \$10,000 or less but more than \$2,000.
+Therefore, if a taxpayer can substantiate that the depreciated value of the tangible personal property, including leased equipment and nonstandard equipment, is either option (1) or (2), the taxpayer can indicate so by selecting the appropriate option on the back of the schedule.
 If this certification is later determined to be false, then penalties for perjury and statutory penalty and costs may apply.
 All schedules are subject to audit and, as part of an audit, a taxpayer may be required to list and document total acquisition cost for equipment used or held for use in the business.